A-Glazer/A-Glazer.github.io/_posts/2019-10-29-scopes_and_hoisting.markdown

 ```

 This can potentially cause a lot of bugs in your code since you may think you’ve declared the variable properly, but it returns `undefined` because of its location.
+You may be wondering why it returns `undefined` as opposed to  the assignment.
+The reason is hoisting only hoists the declaration, not the assignment.
+It is as if the program took the variable or function declaration and hoisted it to the top of the scope and assigned it to `undefined`.Then as the code runs through, it assigns the variable once it reaches the original assignment location.
+Therefore, if the variable is called before it reached the assignment location, it will return `underfined`.

 **How to avoid errors with hoisting**